Schur functions in noncommuting variables: Background

 \begin{lemma} \cite[Theorem 2.1]{RS} Let $\pi$ be a set partition. \begin{enumerate}[1)] \item $\rho(m_\pi) = \lambda (\pi) ^! m_{\lambda(\pi)}$ \item $\rho(p_\pi) = p_{\lambda(\pi)}$ \item $\rho(e_\pi) = \lambda (\pi)! e_{\lambda(\pi)}$ \item $\rho(h_\pi) = \lambda (\pi)! h_{\lambda(\pi)}$ \end{enumerate} \end{lemma}

-There are two other maps that will be useful to us.
-The first is the \emph{permutation map} \cite[p.
-219]{RS} such that if $\pi$ is a basis element of any of the above bases of $\NCSym$ and $\delta$ is a permutation, then where $\delta$ acts on set partitions in the natural way.
-The second is the classical involution $\omega$ defined on $\Sym$, whose analogue in $\NCSym$ is also an involution denoted by $\omega$ \cite[p.
+There are two other maps that will be useful to us. \svwtwo{The first is the \emph{permutation map} \cite[p.
+219]{RS} and \cite[p.
+230]{GebSag}, which is an action on places (not variables) as follows.
+Given $\delta \in \Sn _n$ and a monomial of degree $n$ in noncommuting variables, define and extend linearly.
+In \cite[p.
+219]{RS} they also noted that if $\pi$ is a basis element of any of the above bases of $\NCSym$ and $\delta$ is a permutation, then where $\delta$ acts on set partitions in the natural way.} The second is the classical involution $\omega$ defined on $\Sym$, whose analogue in $\NCSym$ is also an involution denoted by $\omega$ \cite[p.
 221]{RS} defined by

-We are now ready for some preliminary lemmas, the first of which is an immediate consequence of \cite[Proposition 4.3]{BRRZ}, which states that $\rho$ is a Hopf morphism.
+\svwtwo{We are now ready for some preliminary lemmas.}

 \begin{lemma} For set partitions $\pi$ and $\sigma$ we have that

 \end{lemma}